Atari 2600 hardware: Controllers

 The Atari 2600 has many input devices such as joysticks, paddles, and keyboards, as well as third-party components.
 The console was originally packaged with two standard Atari CX10 joysticks, later upgraded to the more common CX40 model, and a set of paddles.
-Joysticks, featuring a single button and four-directional stick, are used by most Atari games and are the predominant input device.
+Joysticks with a single button and eight-directional stick are the predominant input device for Atari 2600 games.

-By 1986, the CX40 was difficult to obtain.
-The Atari joystick port, however, appeared on many other systems.
-Atari-compatible joysticks were used for the Commodore VIC-20, Commodore 64, Commodore 128, Amiga, Atari 8-bit, Atari ST, Amstrad CPC, MSX and several Japanese home computers; they could be used with fairly common adaptors on Commodore Plus/4, Commodore 16, ZX81 and ZX Spectrum.
-Sega video game consoles such as Master System or Sega Genesis can also use Atari-compatible joysticks for games that only require one button.
+Atari-compatible joysticks are also used for the VIC-20, Commodore 64, Commodore 128, Amiga, Atari 8-bit, Atari ST, Amstrad CPC, MSX and several Japanese home computers; they could be used with fairly common adapters on Plus/4, Commodore 16, ZX81, and ZX Spectrum.
+Sega video game consoles such as the Master System and Genesis can also use Atari-compatible joysticks for games that only require one button.

 Late European versions of the 2600 Jr. included the CX-78 joypad instead of CX40 joystick, the same controller used in the European Atari 7800.

 The other main controller, the Atari CX30-04 paddle, is used for games based on one-dimensional movement.
 These included Pong, Breakout, and Circus Atari, among others.

 The Atari CX20-01 "driving controller" appears similar in design to the paddle, but there is only one per DE-9 port rather than two paddles per port.
 The key difference in function between the paddle and driving controller is that the paddle's wheel had a finite amount it would turn before hitting a stop, while the driving controller's wheel could rotate continuously.
 This is essential for overhead-view driving games, for which the player would turn the wheel a total of 360 degrees in one direction on every lap.
 The driving controller is used for games such as Indy 500.

 The Atari CX50 keyboard controller functions as a computer keyboard and is required for games such as Concentration.

 The Atari Mindlink is a prototyped motion controller which measures the movement of the user's eyebrows via a fitted headband, which replaces the paddle controller; however, the Mindlink was cancelled early in its development.